direct-code-execution/ns-3-dce/doc/source/dce-kernel.rst

 Concepts
 ========

-If you need a more theorical documentation you can read the chapter 4.5 of this Ph.D thesis `Experimentation Tools for Networking Research <http://cutebugs.net/files/thesis.pdf>`_.
+If you need a more theoretical documentation you can read the chapter 4.5 of this Ph.D. thesis `Experimentation Tools for Networking Research <http://cutebugs.net/files/thesis.pdf>`_.

 List of files and usage